For the main character page, go here.

 - The Corruptible: To Hiram.
-Hermione started the series being one of the kinder and nicer parents on the show, especially in comparison to Alice, who was very controlling and ruthless and FP, who was a deadbeat dad who has a shady past and battles addiction.
+Hermione started the series being one of the kinder and nicer parents on the show, especially in comparison to Alice, who was very controlling and ruthless, and FP, who was a deadbeat dad with a shady past and who battles addiction.
 But as time went on, Hermione became more and more manipulative and ruthless and this is mostly due to Hiram's indirect influence on her personality.
 Fred appeared to keep Hermione's good qualities afloat, but Hiram brings out the worst in her.

 - The Dragon: For Hiram.
 Throughout Season 1, Hermione has been working for Hiram to help him continue running his businesses and ventures behind bars.

-- Everyone Has Standards: She’s willing to go along with Hiram’s illegal deals and his hiring men to sabotage Fred’s equipment, but admits in 1.11 that if turns out he did hire someone to kill Jason that she’ll permanently cut all ties with him.
+- Everyone Has Standards: She's willing to go along with Hiram's illegal deals and his hiring men to sabotage Fred's equipment, but admits in "To Riverdale and Back Again" that if turns out he did hire someone to kill Jason that she'll permanently cut all ties with him.

 - Evil Matriarch: Due to being a Bitch in Sheep's Clothing and The Corruptible for Hiram, Hermione is slowly starting to shape up to be more on the villainous side.
 The fact that she's willing to threaten and manipulate her daughter to do what she wants and to fall in line with embracing her criminal father and all his misdeeds also makes her appear to be more villainous.